Open-RIO/ToastLUA/README.md

-# ToastLUA
+# ToastLua
-The Toast Module for Scripting in LUA
+The Toast Module for Scripting in Lua

 # An Introduction
-ToastLUA is exactly what it sounds like, a module that allows you to code the Robot in LUA.
-This is made possible by the LUAJ library.
-A simple LUA program is shown below
+ToastLua is exactly what it sounds like, a module that allows you to code the Robot in Lua.
+This is made possible by the LuaJ library.
+A simple Lua program is shown below
 ```lua
 states.transition(function(newState)
   print("I'm in: " .. newState .. "!")